-Tate Exchange is a space and a programme at Tate Modern and Tate Liverpool for everyone to debate and reflect upon contemporary topics and ideas, get actively involved, think through doing, and make a difference.
+Tate Exchange is a space and a programme at Tate Modern, Tate Liverpool and online for everyone to debate and reflect upon contemporary topics and ideas, get actively involved, think through doing, and make a difference.

 We work in response to an annual theme, and to the question, ‘what happens when art and society meet?’
 We do this through collaboration with colleagues from across Tate, a community of Associate organisations, artists and our visitors.